 Skip to main content

-Contract
+Define Contract

-Breaking down the contract to sub-routers also allows you to split up the backend implementation, for example in Nest.js you could have multiple controllers for the sub-routers.
+Breaking down the contract to sub-routers also allows you to split up the backend implementation.
+For example, in Nest.js you could have multiple controllers for the sub-routers.

 const c = initContract();